 *Desktop Users: Full-screen option in lower-right of video player

 That dream opened the door to a new world.
-A world of skiing and eventually bass fishing as life evolved and changed with family.
-From that old wooden boat others would follow as the Pierce family stayed active in the outdoors.
-Eventually Ron achieved a successful career in the plastics industry.
+A world of skiing and eventually bass fishing, as life evolved and changed with family.
+From that old wooden boat others would follow, as the Pierce family stayed active in the outdoors.
+Eventually, Ron achieved a successful career in the plastics industry.
 Things were changing as he and Jan looked for something different.
-In Mountain Home they purchased a small drive in restaurant following the footsteps of Jan’s parents.
-Their cookin’ chickens on a Sunday afternoon ran into the case lots.
+In Mountain Home they purchased a small drive-in restaurant, following in the footsteps of Jan’s parents.
+There, cookin’ chickens on a Sunday afternoon ran into the case lots.
 This was too monotonous for a dreamer who loved to fish.

 They moved forward and in 1971, Ron and Jan started Bass Cat in their two car garage.
-From there it moved to a small military style quansit hut…which was fast outgrown.
-The one and final move was to the present location in 1972 where the factory stands today.
+From there, it moved to a small military style quansit hut…which was quickly outgrown.
+Their final move was in 1972 to the present location, where the factory stands today.
 Several additions and alterations have been made since 1999, with more to come.

 Over the years things in the business also changed.
 Those first Bass Cat boats could be purchased for less than $1,000.00.
 The entire package wouldn’t run more than $2,500.00.
 While boats certainly have changed, the drive for memories has not.

-Eventually our innovations like recessed trolling pedals elevated electronics found their way into other boats.
+Eventually our innovations like recessed trolling pedals and elevated electronics found their way into other boats.
 Just like the battery chargers and interior box lighting, they are not gimmicks.
-And neither are the production techniques, as we were never able to grasp the mid 70s concept of simply screwing a boat together.
+And neither are the production techniques, as we were never able to grasp the mid ‘70s concept of simply screwing a boat together.
 There was just something wrong in having to tighten screws that held the boat together after a long day on the water.
-So we always build best boat as one unit.
+So, we always build bass boats as one unit.
 These construction methods are amazingly claimed by many nowadays.
-Though claims are not proof and we have the proof.
+Though claims are not proof, and we have the proof.

-And how about design, not only in 1971, In 1977 we took our Vee hulls in a new direction.
+And how about design, not only in 1971.
+In 1977 we took our Vee hulls in a new direction.
 That too was copied by the largest in our industry today.
-In 1984 we introduced the design which pattern the first of today’s 19 foot, 200 hp rated wide beam (92”) bass boats.
-Those Pantera Pro model for revolutionary!
-Then in nineteen eighty eight it was the Pantera II and Sabre… the first of any of today’s true tournament machines.
-The equipment on those Pantera II’s, and Sabres is still unmatched by most…and the Pantera IV (P4) let the way as the tradition continues.
+In 1984, we introduced the design which patterned the first of today’s 19 foot, 200 hp rated, wide beam (92”) bass boats.
+The Pantera Pro model was revolutionary!
+Then, in 1988, it was the Pantera II and Sabre…the first of any of today’s true tournament machines.
+The equipment on those Pantera II’s and Sabres is still unmatched by most…and the Pantera IV (P4) led the way as the tradition continues.

-The Puma is probably the most innovative tournament boat since the Pantera II and Saber of 1988.
-Then there is the new wide body hall for larger engines.
-Which many only try to achieve, and again claim to have.
-Though again we were the first.
+The Puma is probably the most innovative tournament boat since the Pantera II and Sabre of 1988.
+Then, there is the new wide body hull for larger engines, which many only try to achieve, and again claim to have.
+Though again, we were the first.